Crosslywere/LearnOpenGLv2/README.md

 1. **Textured Cube** Created a textured cube by defining vertices with 3D position and texture coordinates.
     The vertex data is sent to the GPU via a vertex buffer object.
 The vertices are then used on the shader.

-    The shader has a uniform for the model-view-projection matrix `uniform mat4 uMVP` that multiplies the position data in order to transform these coordinates into a normalized device coordinate system relative to the view's frustrum/clip space.
+    The shader has a uniform for the model-view-projection matrix that multiplies the position data in order to transform these coordinates into a normalized device coordinate system relative to the view's frustrum/clip space.

     The texture is applied using the texture coordinates using a sampler2D on the fragment shader of the shader program.